Matt Milano: 2019

 Milano returned from injury, recording a career high 100 combined tackles along with 1.5 sacks and a forced fumble in 15 starts.
-As Buffalo also returned to the playoffs, the team faced the Houston Texans in the wild card round.
+As Buffalo also returned to the playoffs, the team faced the Houston Texans in the Wild Card Round.
 Milano had a game-high 12 tackles, but as the game went into overtime, Milano and Bills safety Siran Neal failed to sack Texans quarterback Deshaun Watson, who spun out of the tackle attempt and completed a pass which set up Houston's game-winning field goal, sealing a 22–19 Bills loss.

 2020

-In Week 1 against the New York Jets, Milano recorded his first interception of the season during the 27–17 win.
+In Week 1 against the Jets, Milano recorded his first interception of the season during the 27–17 win.
 He was placed on injured reserve on November 7, 2020, after dealing with a pectoral injury since Week 4.
 He was activated on December 7.
+In the 2020 season, he appeared in ten games and started five.
+He finished with 3.5 sacks, 45 total tackles, one interception, and three passes defended.

+In the Bills' three postseason games, Milano started and had 25 total tackles and three passes defended.

 2021

 On March 11, 2021, Milano signed a four-year, $44 million contract extension with the Bills.
-He recorded his first sack of the season in Buffalo's week two 35–0 victory over the Miami Dolphins.
-He would record a season-high nine tackles in week ten during a 45–17 win over the New York Jets.
+He recorded his first sack of the season in Buffalo's week 2 35–0 victory over the Dolphins.
+He recorded a season-high nine tackles in week 10 during a 45–17 win over the Jets.
 Milano finished the season with 86 total tackles, three sacks, a career-high 15 tackles for a loss and five passes defended, as Buffalo finished the season 11–6 and won the AFC East for the second consecutive season.

 2022

 In Week 2 against the Tennessee Titans, Milano recorded an interception off of Ryan Tannehill and returned it 43 yards for a touchdown in the 41–7 win.
-In Week 11, he had 12 tackles, three for a loss, a sack, and a fumble recovery in a 31–23 win over the Browns, earning AFC Defensive Player of the Week.
-He had an outstanding performance in Buffalo's two playoff games at the end of the season, racking up a total of 20 combined tackles and 3 sacks.
-Milano was named to the 2023 Pro Bowl Games after Steelers linebacker T.J.
-Watt forwent the games due to injury.
+In Week 11, he had 12 tackles, three for a loss, a sack, and a fumble recovery in a 31–23 win over the Cleveland Browns, earning AFC Defensive Player of the Week.
+He finished the 2022 season with 1.5 sacks, 99 total tackles, three interceptions, and 11 passes defended.
+He had an outstanding performance in Buffalo's two playoff games at the end of the season, racking up a total of 20 combined tackles and three sacks.
+Milano was named to the 2023 Pro Bowl Games after Pittsburgh Steelers linebacker T. J. Watt forwent the games due to injury.
+He earned first team All-Pro honors.
+He was ranked 69th by his fellow players on the NFL Top 100 Players of 2023.

 2023

-On March 12, 2023, Milano signed a two-year contract extension with the Buffalo Bills, keeping him under contract through the 2026 season.
+On March 12, 2023, Milano signed a two-year contract extension with the Bills, keeping him under contract through the 2026 season.

+In Week 5 against the Jaguars, Milano suffered a season-ending fractured leg injury in the 25-20 loss and was placed on injured reserve on October 11, 2023.